onflow/kitty-items/README.md

 _⚠️ Note: It's important that these variables are exported in each shell where you're running any of the commands in this walkthrough._

-- Run `./srcipts/run-testnet.sh`
-  - This script exports the necessary configuration and starts the project in local Docker containers.
-(See`docker-compose.yml` for details.)
+1)  Run: `npm run start:testnet`
     - Testnet development will connect the application to Flow's testnet

+2) Run: `flow project deploy --network testnet -f flow.json -f flow.testnet.json`
-  - All contracts are deployed to the testnet account you created in the first steps.
+   - All contracts are deployed to the Flow testnet.

 ---
 ### (Optional) Heroku Deployment